 - $15/month per user

 The biggest benefit of Apptivo is how many versatile tools are packaged under one platform.
 In addition to CRM, you can access modules for project management, online invoicing, help desk, expense reports, field service management, email marketing, supply chain management, and more.
-Apptivo is perhaps the most customizable all-in-one solution on the CRM market today, but it’s still very user-friendly and affordable for small businesses.
-Although most business processes can be handled natively through the Apptivo platform, it does integrate with some third-party applications like Slack, Google Workspace, Quickbooks, and Dropbox.
+Apptivo is perhaps the most customizable all-in-one solution on the CRM software market today, but it’s still very user-friendly and affordable for small businesses.
+Although most business processes can be handled natively through the Apptivo platform, it does integrate with some third-party apps like Slack, Google Workspace, Quickbooks, and Dropbox.

 Some users report slow performance and occasional glitches or bugs.
-Additionally, businesses that have existing solutions in place for project management, email marketing, etc., may not be able to integrate those applications with Apptivo.
+Additionally, businesses that have existing solutions in place for project management, email marketing, etc., may not be able to integrate those apps with Apptivo.
 The all-in-one solution in this case would also provide fewer benefits, so a basic CRM solution may be more suitable.

 - Starter: $0 per user